Styyx1/Ruvaak-Readme/README.md

 - [ADXP/MCO](https://www.skyrim-guild.com/distars-mods/adxp-mco) combat animations will require you to commit to your attacks and have many more combinations for chained attacks.
 - [Rogue Like Encounters](https://www.nexusmods.com/skyrimspecialedition/mods/23872) This mod spawns some creepy and some pretty powerful enemies alongside --or instead of-- vanilla enemies to spice up the gameplay a bit.
 Don't shy away from fleeing if some enemies are a bit too much.
 The mod does more than just spawning enemies, as well.
 You'll see a few powers in your character's magic menu after starting the game.
 One of them is trap crafting.
 Explore it as you might need it later on.
 - For player homes please refer to [the list of player homes](https://github.com/chri3i/Ruvaak-Readme/blob/main/Ruvaak%20Player%20Homes.md)
-- Some noteworthy mods without going into more detail [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423), [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155), [The Sinister Seven](https://www.nexusmods.com/skyrimspecialedition/mods/19178), [The Shadow of Meresis](https://www.nexusmods.com/skyrimspecialedition/mods/38167) and [Blackreack Railroad](https://www.nexusmods.com/skyrimspecialedition/mods/435).
+- Some noteworthy mods without going into more detail [Darkend](https://www.nexusmods.com/skyrimspecialedition/mods/10423), [Clockwork](https://www.nexusmods.com/skyrimspecialedition/mods/4155), [The Sinister Seven](https://www.nexusmods.com/skyrimspecialedition/mods/19178), [Wyrmstooth](https://www.nexusmods.com/skyrimspecialedition/mods/45565) and [Blackreack Railroad](https://www.nexusmods.com/skyrimspecialedition/mods/435).
 - The full list of mods in Ruvaak can be viewed [here](https://loadorderlibrary.com/lists/ruvaak-1).
 - This readme constsist of multiple parts.
 Check out the other parts like [Changes to gameplay](changes%20to%20gameplay.md) and the [Beginner's Guide](Ruvaak%20Beginners%20guide.md).